brucou/react-state-driven/README.md

 - `decorateWithEntryActions` which a plugin which allows to have a given machine produce predefind actions on entering a control state.
 We use it here to render a given screen on entry in a given control state.
-- debug options can be configured.
+- debug options can be configured as needed.
 Currently trace messages can be output to a `console` passed by the API user.
-Additionally, machine contracts can be checked (useful in developement mode)
+Additionally, machine contracts can be checked (useful in development mode)

 ### A typical machine run
 Alright, now let's leverage the example to explain what is going on here together with the